SKB-CGN/ioBroker.energiefluss-erweitert/README.md

 - Added: Override function for elements with datasources.
 Its now possible to add overrides to any element which uses a datasource.
 With this function, you are able to style the element depending on the value of the datasource
 - FIX: Alignment of elements was not working correctly for text append, text prepend and grouped icons
 - FIX: When using animation depencies with dots, it could be the case that an icorrect amount of dots was displayed
-- FIX: When using subtraction or addition on a datasource the displayed value was not updated if one of the subtraction or addition value changed
+- FIX: When using subtraction or addition on a datasource, the displayed value was not updated if one of the subtraction or addition values were changed
+- FIX: Thresholds were only possible for Integers - now decimal numbers are also possible
+- FIX: If values were set to be animated, they stopped being updated after some time
 - FIX: Some layout fixes

 ### 0.0.2-alpha.20 (2023-09-22)